 - Professional Experience: Introduction to Professional Practice (EUB242)

 - Professional Experience: Introduction to Professional Practice (EUN130)

 Applying for a blue card requires a criminal history check.
-Because the application process can take some time, you should apply for a blue card when you submit your study abroad application.
+The application process can take some time so you should apply for a blue card when you submit your study abroad application.

 Early childhood professional experience package